Fort Collins Staff

 Terry came to DRS through an internship and liked us so much, she ended up staying!
 Terry does a variety of things in her work at DRS.
 She is the main ‘voice’ of the DRS Fort Collins office answering phones and greeting people as they come in to our office.
 Additionally, she manages the Fort Collins loan closet, coordinates volunteers and completes many other tasks as needed.

 Evan comes to DRS with both handyman and customer service experience.
 He is excited about working at DRS and sharing his skills with us.
-He maintains our loan closet medical equipment at our Fort Collins and Loveland offices and performs other office tasks as needed.
+He maintains our loan closet medical equipment at our Fort Collins office and performs other office tasks as needed.

 Denise has a Master’s of Science degree in Psychology and a Master’s of Science degree in Administration of Justice and Security.
 Denise is the Lead Independent Living Specialist in our Loveland Office.
 She has been working with people with disabilities for most of her career.
 She works with individuals with all types of disabilities who want to live more independently.
 Denise often works with individuals who wish to apply for SSI/SSDI, Food Stamps, and Aid to Needy and Disabled and more.
 In addition to working on benefits application, she advocates for people with disabilities for many reasons such as, but not limited to, landlord or employment disputes and service/companion animal related issues.
 She also runs the Loveland loan closet, provides information and referral and conducts community outreach in the community.